Canonbury: Literary and artistic connections

 George Orwell moved to 27b Canonbury Square in the autumn of 1944 – he and his wife having been bombed out of their previous flat, in Mortimer Crescent, on 28 June 1944.
 Evelyn Waugh lived at 17a Canonbury Square from 1928 to 1930.
 Charles Dickens wrote a Christmas story about a lamplighter in Canonbury, which features the Tower.
 Leslie Forbes, the travel and detective story writer, and pseudohistorian Gavin Menzies both lived in the area.
 M. V. Hughes (née Thomas) lived at 1 Canonbury Park North (the house is no longer standing) as a child, and describes life there in her memoir A London Child of the 1870s.
+George and Weedon Grossmith, authors of The Diary of a Nobody, lived in Canonbury and set their tale in nearby Holloway.